mebeim/aoc/2021/README.md

 all the *previous* velocities:

 - For y, we have: y(t) = sum from n = 0 to t of V<sub>y</sub>(n).
 - For x, it's a little different.
-If we look at which point x stop increasing, which is when V<sub>x</sub> = 0, we have x equal to the sum of all the natural numbers from V<sub>0,x</sub> to 1.
+If we look at which point x stops increasing, which is when V<sub>x</sub> = 0, we have x equal to the sum of all the natural numbers from V<sub>0,x</sub> to 1.
 This is a [triangular number][wiki-triangular-number]!
 Remember those?
 We have x(t) =